wp-plugins/cleverwise-phpbb-statistics/readme.txt

 == Upgrade Notice ==

-= 1.4 =
+= 1.5 =
-Plugin should no longer display at top of page when shortcode is located elsewhere.
+An easy to use display widget has been added